AdrienGuille/DistributionalSemantics/README.md

 As of now, this library offers functions for:

 ### Processing corpora
-- Vocabulary
+- Feature selection
-- Word-word co-occurrence matrix (with or without decreasing weighting)
+- Co-occurrence matrix (with or without decreasing weighting)

 ### Learning vector space representations of words
 - PPMI+SVD